JMacD2/cpu_emu/README.md

 # cpu_emu

-A 64-bit CPU simulator written in Rust
+A 64-bit CPU simulator written in Rust.
+The simulator follows a single-cycle model, with the exception of a one cycle penalty for cache misses on memory reads.

 Information on the simulator can be found in comments throughout, and in the Design Document